eformat/ubiquitous-journey/help.md

 I'm currently playing with versioning.
 It seems most obvious to change the `appVersion` when we build a new image.

-The Chart version - could remain static, although we have have seen chart cache issues, currently am hacking this
+The Chart version - could remain static, although we have have seen chart cache issues, currently am hacking this:

 - [ ] // FIXME ${SEM_VER} generation is required for Chart::version, appVersion can be a string